igl100/fuse621-wsdemo/README.md

 We need to create a broker that use the profile created in the last steps to actually expose the services.

-* `fabric:container-create-child --profile wscalculator root WSCalculator`
+* `fabric:container-create-child --profile wscalculator root ws-calculator1`

 Notices how we define wscalculator profiles as parent.